 For the buttons at the bottom of the interface, please see the 'Common interface elements' page.

 This value affects the Collisions, Fluids and Constraints (Multiphysics).
 Increasing the Subframe Steps divides each frame time into subframes, and this reduces the velocity per step that each particle is moved by.
-In X-Particles 4, subframes are also used by most modifiers to reduce the banding effect which is sometimes seen.
+Subframes are also used by most modifiers to reduce the banding effect which is sometimes seen.

 If you have fast moving or complex particle motion increasing the Subframe Steps will increase the accuracy of the Fluids, Constraints and Collisions.
 It is advised to only increase it a small amount as it can greatly affect your particle simulation result and drastically slow down the speed of simulation.